On Weakly Complete Universal Enveloping Algebras: A Poincare-Birkhoff-Witt Theorem: Enveloping Algebras Versus Group Algebras

-Enveloping algbras and group algebras share the common festure that both are symmetric Hopf algebras.
-We point out a concrete relationship.
-Recall that for a compact group we naturally identify $G$ with the group of grouplike elements of $\R[G]$ (cf.\ \cite{dhtwo}, Theorems 8.7, 8.9 and 8.12), and that $\L(G)$ may be identified with the pro-Lie algebra $\P(\R[G])$ of primitive elements.
-(Cf.\ also Theorem \ref{exp} above.)
-We may also assume that $\L(G)$ is contained the set $\P(\UU(\L(G)))$ of primitive elements of $\UU_\R(\L(G))$.
+A particularly appropriate situation is that of a {\it compact} topological group $G$.
+Our level of information regarding the associated {\it real} group algebra is particularly advanced in that situation.
+Indeed recall that for a compact group we may naturally identify $G$ with the group of grouplike elements of $\R[G]$ (cf.\ \cite{dhtwo}, Theorems 8.7, 8.9 and 8.12), and we may further identify $\g\defi\L(G)$ with the pro-Lie algebra $\P(\R[G])$ of primitive elements.
+(Cf.\ also Theorem \ref{expone} in the Appendix.)
+We may also assume that the Lie algebra $\g$ of $G$ is contained in the set $\P(\UU_\R(\g))$ of primitive elements of $\UU_\R(\g)$.